 On Jan.
 17, a three-justice panel of the Illinois First District Appellate Court overturned the decision of Cook County Circuit Judge Rodolfo Garcia, who had dismissed the lawsuit brought by plaintiff David Gassman, through attorney David Novoselsky, of Waukegan, against the office of the Clerk of the Cook County Circuit Court.

 Dorothy Brown has served as circuit clerk since 2000.
-She was reelected
+She was reelected in November.

 The appellate opinion was authored by Justice Mary Anne Mason, with justices P. Scott Neville Jr. and Daniel J. Pierce concurring.

 Gassman had sued the circuit clerk’s office in 2014, asserting the clerk had improperly charged him a $90 fee to file a motion to ask the court to undo the dismissal of a lawsuit he had filed.
 According to court documents, that lawsuit had been dismissed “for want of prosecution.”

 At the time Gassman filed to ask the court to restart the case, the court clerk’s office required him, like others, to pay the fee, citing a state law which allows court clerks to collect a fee of up to $90 on all motions to “petition to vacate or modify any final judgment or order of the court … filed later than 30 days after the entry of the judgment.”

 While Gassman paid the fee “under protest,” he filed suit soon after, saying the circuit clerk was misinterpreting the law and improperly collecting fees on motions to overturn judgments that weren’t “final.”

 Court documents noted dismissals for want of prosecution are not considered to be final judgments under the law until at least a year has passed from the time of dismissal with no attempt by the plaintiff to resuscitate the case.